bbauska/js-GSAP/README.md

 **Tip:** Timelines can also be nested.

-**gsap.utils.toArray()**
+<h4>gsap.utils.toArray()</h4>

 This utility method allows to get an array of elements matching a selector.

 It can be useful to: